OKACOM's weblog: quick updates about activities, events and resources of interest to OKACOM.

 "As part of the solution, we encourage the competent authorities, including basin authorities, to adopt the most coherent, equitable and sustainable cross-sector frameworks needed to achieve sustainable development."
 (From No. 11)

 "We recognize the urgent need for multi-stakeholder platforms, preferably at the basin level, for the implementation of joint strategies and the coordination of prevention and response in emergency situations."
 (From No. 19)

 "We intend to further promote and encourage coordinated, equitable, reasonable and optimal water utilization in transboundary basins, with a view to deepening mutual trust among riparian countries and achieve sound cooperation."
 (From No. 24).

 You can read the full text of the Declaration on the conference web site.The World Water Forum is held every three years with the goal of raising water on the political agenda of participating countries.

-SAREP is a three-year project funded by the United States Agency for International Development (USAID).
-SAREP works with and supports OKACOM to implement initiatives of the Southern Africa Development Community (SADC) in the Cubango-Okavango River Basin (CORB) and the Caprivi Region in Namibia that address threats to ecosystem services and biodiversity within priority shared river basins, improve access to water supply and sanitation services, and strengthen regional capacity to respond to effects of climate change and HIV/AIDS.
-SAREP is being implemented by Chemonics International.
+SAREP is a three-year project (with an optional two-year extension) to support the initiatives of the Southern Africa Development Community (SADC) to address threats to ecosystem services and biodiversity within priority shared river basins.
+The project works in collaboration with the Permanent Okavango River Basin Water Commission (OKACOM) to implement strategies and activities centered on conserving biodiversity, improving water supply and sanitation services, and strengthening regional capacity to respond to the effects of climate change and HIV/AIDS.